 The GCFA Shelter does not board ferrets but we do know of some places that do.
 Below is list comprised of recommendations from others who own ferrets, it is by no means comprehensive and not endorsed by the GCFA.
 Only you can choose a sitter for your fuzzies.
 Please ask a lot of questions to...

-Grains and starches are common in kibbles due to how they are made and can increase the risk of developing a serious pancreatic cancer called insulinoma.
+Grains and starches are common in kibbles and serve as emulsifiers, holding the kibble together.
+These carbs increase the risk of developing a serious pancreatic cancer called insulinoma.
 Insulinoma causes abnormal increases in blood insulin, leading to dangerously low blood sugar, which leads to nausea, lethargy, and life-threatening seizures.
-At the GCFA we feed our “Low Carb...
+At the GCFA we feed our...

 If you are surrendering your ferret or have rescued a ferret that needs a home, text or call our intake line at (765) 412-9476 to arrange a drop off time or an emergency rescue pickup.
 There may not always be a volunteer available to answer your call.
 Please text or leave a detailed voicemail and...